dkz2r/latex-novice-academic-publishing/episodes/05-extending-latex.md

 ## Changing how LaTeX works

-The "kernel" of LaTeX is quite limited in terms of user customisation, as some add-on packages deal with fairly common ideas.
-For example, how LaTeX deals with language-specific typesetting (e.g. hyphenation, quotation marks, punctuation, localisation) is handled by the `babel` package.
+The "kernel" of LaTeX is quite limited in terms of user customization, as some add-on packages deal with fairly common ideas.
+For example, how LaTeX deals with language-specific typesetting (e.g. hyphenation, quotation marks, punctuation, localization) is handled by the `babel` package.

 An example: